Mississippi is the second state to open up vaccines for all residents 16 and up. Here's what other states are doing - KESQ

 Oklahoma

-As part of Phase 3, Oklahoma added students and staff “in educational settings outside of PreK-12 and critical infrastructure personnel,” the state Department of Health said.
+As part of Phase 3, Oklahoma has added students and staff “in educational settings outside of PreK-12 and critical infrastructure personnel,” the state Department of Health said.
+Native tribes opened Covid-19 vaccine appointments to all Oklahoma residents Tuesday.

 Oregon